Rushed out well to deny Villa, then kept him out when he could have made it 3-1. Made another sprawling save late on to keep Milan in it.

 Guilty of failing to hit the target on a number of occasions either side of the break, while he lingered too long before testing Abbiati when he could have made it 3-1.
 Replaced by Sanchez midway through the second half.

-Made the extraordinary decision to stop mid-run on the penalty, but made no mistake second time around.
+Made the extraordinary decision to stop mid-run on the penalty, meaning it had to be re-taken, but made no mistake second time around.
 His dazzling runs committed defenders time and again, and his pass for Xavi’s winner was simply majestic.

 - 1 M. Amelia